alison-acuna/capstone/README.md

 # capstone

-I am going to craft a CRM for community.
+I crafting a CRM for community.
 This will include a page to input member data, a database of member data, the ability to search that database.
 If I am successful, I will also include the ability to pull data from Meetups and integrate it into the member file.

 Stack: HTML, CSS, Bootstrap, Python, Django